-It’s the beginning of a new year and for drivers in certain states that means higher required liability limits.
+It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

-If you are in a state where this happened, and you only have the prior, lower amount of insurance required, are you still covered?
+If you are in a state where this happened and only have the prior, lower amount of insurance required, are you still covered?
 What happens to your rates and policy limits?
 Drivers must understand how their coverage is affected when liability laws change.